 The bridges are a symbol of the thaw and awaking from a long winter.
 Most people look forward to welcoming the Summer in St Petersburg, so it arrives many want to go out, have fun and enjoy the long and broad daylight.

 The popular White Nights Festival is a great example of that, and surely the best time for you to come and have fun as well.
-Regardless of the various celebrations, watching the bridges in Saint Petersburg rise during the white nights is an incredible experience you can do anytime during the summer.
+Regardless of the various celebrations, watching the bridges in Saint Petersburg rise during the white nights is an incredible experience you can do from May to September.
+So make sure you don't miss it!☺

-Since there are 342 bridges in Saint Petersburg, we have decided to make a list of only those that are well-known and considered historically important.
-So for a complete list, please check out our selection split into the main city's waterways.
+Since there are 342 bridges in Saint Petersburg, we've made a list of only those that are well-known and considered historically important.
+We've split them into the main city's waterways.
+Check out our selection below!

 To get started just click on the links below.

-Note: A visit to the city of Peter the Great is not complete without seeing at least one of the most famous bridges in Saint Petersburg.
+Tip: A visit to the city of Peter the Great is not complete without seeing some of the most famous bridges in Saint Petersburg.
 Of the 342 bridges in the city, several of them are technical and beautiful masterpieces.
 Among them we have The Palace Bridge, Anichkov Bridge, Lomonosov Bridge, The Bank Bridge, and Trinity Bridge.
-All of these bridges are worth a stop or a picture, whether you are walking around the city or taking a Russian river cruise.
-Some of them will surely remind you
+All of these bridges are worth a stop or a picture, whether you are walking around the city or taking a river cruise.

 The Palace Bridge, one of the most famous bridges in Saint Petersburg, is often featured on postcards, calendars and in films because it is positioned between the Winter Palace and the Spit of Vasilevsky Island, two popular sights.
 Built by a French firm and opened in 1916, the bridge is regularly used by locals as it serves as a road traffic and foot bridge, but it is also often visited by visitors, especially during the Summer nights.